ren-zi-fa/rest-api-boilerplate-go/README.md

 cd rest-api-boilerplate-go
 ```
 ## development mode
+# in development make sure you have go in your local machine
 ```bash
 #1. make sure you have air on your go path if not run this
 go install github.com/air-verse/air@latest